PoProstuWitold/doggopaste/README.md

 - Realtime pastes/collab editors:
     - Real-time code collaboration
 - Other:
-    - Easy deployment with Docker and Caddy (WIP)
+    - Easy deployment with Docker and Caddy

 ## Usage